swch/strivve-docs-nextjs/src/pages/ops-admin/reporting/index.md

 title: Reporting
 ---

-Strivve provides both API data feeds and out of the box reporting to support your card placement reporting needs.
+Strivve provides both API data feeds and out of the box reporting solutions to support your card placement reporting needs.

 ## CardSavr Webhook Notifications
 For the best integrated reporting solution, Strivve recommends leveraging [Webhooks](https://developers.strivve.com/resources/notifications) available via the [CardSavr API](https://swch.github.io/slate/#introduction).
 Webhooks provide your application the ability to receive asynchronous events for all card placement results.
-By registering for these events, your application can streamline real-time results into your targeted data ingestion processes for reporting.
+By registering for these events, your application can streamline real-time results into your targeted data ingestion processes for back office applications.

-When [creating a cardholder](https://swch.github.io/slate/#create-cardholder), integrators can also include their own custom_data that can tie application specific data back to the application when receiving notifications for a given cardholder.
-This provides a tight integration from which a cardholder along with any specific attributes can be specified and tracked upon receiving the notifications.
+When [creating a cardholder](https://swch.github.io/slate/#create-cardholder), integrators can also include their own custom_data that can tie application specific details back to the back office processing when receiving notifications for a given cardholder.
+This provides a tight integration from which a cardholder along with any specific attributes can be specified and tracked upon receiving these notifications.

 ## Strivve Partner Portal